 Would you like to test a PayPal transaction before accepting real payments on your site?
-Through this process, you can see the steps your visitors experience while also ensuring that the payment process is functioning as it should.
+By testing the process, you can see the steps your visitors will take, while also ensuring that the payment process is functioning as it should.

 In this article, we’ll show you how to set up and create test PayPal transactions for your forms.